-EHF will continue to prioritize the Clinics' Pathway Approach (CPA) that builds clinics' fundamental capacities for population health work and value-based payment system design (please see CPA Logic Model).
+EHF will continue to prioritize the Clinics Pathway Approach (CPA) that builds clinics' fundamental capacities for population health work and value-based payment system design (please see CPA Logic Model).
 Please note, clinics currently participating in the CPA learning cohort do not need to reapply for continued CPA funding.
 Your Program Officer will reach out to assist with any necessary modifications to your existing application prior to consideration by the EHF board.
-At this time, we will not be accepting LOIs or applications from additional clinics.
-If your clinic is not currently in the CPA initiative and you are interested in joining, please contact grants@episcopalhealth.org.
+We will not be accepting LOIs or applications from additional clinics.
+If your clinic is not currently in the CPA initiative and you are interested in developing activities that mirror the CPA initiative, please contact grants@episcopalhealth.org.

-EHF will continue to devote resources to support clinics to provide the full spectrum of comprehensive primary care though priority will be given to support:
+EHF will continue to support clinics to provide the full spectrum of comprehensive primary care though priority will be given to support:

-- Comprehensive reproductive health services: guided by the World Health Organization's definition of reproductive health, increasing access to, expanding accountability, and improving quality of reproductive health care including, but not limited to: - o Breast and cervical cancer screening (including mammography) - o Family planning/contraception - o Sexually Transmitted Infection screening and treatment - o Transgender care - o Adolescent reproductive care (including that offered in the pediatric practice) - o Perinatal care (including preconception, prenatal, postpartum, and pediatric care)
+Comprehensive reproductive health services: guided by the World Health Organization's definition of reproductive health - increasing access to, expanding accountability, and improving quality of reproductive healthcare including, but not limited to:

+- Breast and cervical cancer screening (including mammography) - o Family planning/contraception - o Sexually Transmitted Infection screening and treatment - o Transgender care - o Adolescent reproductive care (including that offered in the pediatric practice) - o Perinatal care (including preconception, prenatal, postpartum, and pediatric care)

-We refer applicants to the Centers for Disease Control and Prevention Providing Quality Family Planning Services (OFP) guidelines for evidence-based reproductive health resources to inform this work.
-We also call particular attention to the critical importance of culturally respectful, client-centered, and client-driven approaches to reproductive health service.
+We refer applicants to the Centers for Disease Control and Prevention Providing Quality Family Planning Services (QFP) guidelines for evidence-based reproductive health resources to inform this work.
+Additionally, the Robert Wood Johnson Foundation convened national health leaders to launch the Raising the Bar project-a framework for advancing health equity and reproductive health justice.

+EHF prioritizes work that addresses equity within reproductive health services by being responsive to the individualized needs of clients and addressing bias and discrimination within the healthcare system.
+Hence, we also call particular attention to the critical importance of culturally respectful, client-centered, and client-driven approaches to reproductive health service.

-- Integrated behavioral health services (IBH): bringing behavioral health services into a primary care setting, bringing primary care services into a behavioral health setting, or bringing substance use disorder services into either a primary care or a behavioral health setting.
-The SAMHSA (Substance Abuse and Mental Health Services Administration) Center for Integrated Health Solutions has developed a framework to help primary and behavioral health care provider organizations improve outcomes by helping them understand where they are on the integration continuum.
-Applicants interested in applying for this priority should review this website when developing their proposals. - We are particularly interested in IBH approaches that attend to the unique needs of expectant people and primary caregivers of children in the first three years of life. - Organizational partnerships: for clinics interested in partnering with other clinics to optimize service delivery, operational strength or improve financial stability, proposals should outline the partnership and path towards service consolidation.
+Integrated behavioral health services: EHF's focus is bringing behavioral health services into a primary care setting, bringing primary care services into a behavioral health setting, or bringing substance use disorder (SUD) services into either a primary care or a behavioral health setting.
+The SAMHSA (Substance Abuse and Mental Health Services Administration) Center for Integrated Health Solutions has developed a framework to help primary and behavioral healthcare provider organizations improve outcomes by helping them understand where they are on the integration continuum.
+Applicants interested in applying for this priority should review this website when developing their proposals.
+We are particularly interested in IBH approaches that attend to the unique needs of expectant people and primary caregivers of children in the first three years of life.

+Organizational Partnerships: for clinics interested in partnering with other clinics to optimize service delivery, operational strength or improve financial stability, proposals should outline the partnership and path towards service consolidation.
 Before such a grant is approved, a Memorandum of Understanding between/among the clinics must be executed.